aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 - `maxAzs` is the maximum number of availability zones for the VPC that will hold the backend.
 Setting this value to the maximum number of availability zones in your region will reduce the risk of the backend going offline but also increase the running cost.
 - `minScalingCapacity` sets the minimum number of tasks to run for each of the backend services.
 You can increase this value if you're expecting high traffic on production.
 - `natGateways`, at least one NAT Gateway is required for the tasks to fetch the Docker image from the ECR Repository.
 This value can be increased up to the `maxAzs` value in production.
-- `userManagementClientBaseUrl` should be set to the base URL of the frontend application.
+- `clientBaseUrl` should be set to the base URL of the frontend application.

 ### Deployment

-***IMPORTANT NOTE:** Before setting up the backend, make sure that you have Docker running.*
+**\*IMPORTANT NOTE:** Before setting up the backend, make sure that you have Docker running.\*

 1. To set up the backend, navigate to the `cdk` directory and run: